Skip to content

 • Responsible for entering notes in the various internal and external tracking systems.

-• Responsible for reporting to Program Manager when new cases remain open for two weeks or more.
+• Responsible to report to program manager when new cases remain open for 2 weeks or more.

 • Cover and answer phone calls (on rotation) on Saturdays.